Lutie/TTRPG_Rules/terre-exile/docs/rules/a_how_to_play.md

 - 5 is less than 90: Mishap does not remove a success.

 The attack results in three successes, which is a critical success.

+## Save checks

+Save checks works differently than other checks.
+Those checks only use a D20 (that's the only case when those type of dice are involved).
+The resultat of that throw is added to a one of the character's save value, which can be one of the following: Thougness, Flexibility, Bravery, Composure, Intuition, Fortune, Opposition or Initiative.
+You can see what those saves are used for on the characteristics section.

+A core difference between a skill check and a save check is that the later does not require any actions to perform, nor decisions to make, those are automatic events implied by the story or adversary's actions.

+### Save difficulty

+When a save check is required it is always graded as "normal", "easy", "hard" or "extreme".
+The "normal" save difficulty is equal to either the opponent's (which actions are the origin of that save check) malice value + 5 (physical, mental or social, depending on the action nature involved) OR to 15 (when no such opponent can be identified).
+The "easy" save difficulty is equal to the opponent's malice value OR to 10.
+The "hard" save difficulty is equal to the opponent's malice value OR to 20.
+The "extreme" save difficulty is equal to the opponent's malice value OR to 25.

+A save checks can result in those outcome:
+- Check < Difficulty + 5 : Critical fail
+- Check < Difficulty : Critical
+- Check > Difficulty : Success
+- Check > Difficulty + 5 : Critical Success

+Depending on that result:
+- Effects may be increased by half for a critical fail
+- Effects may be applied as it is for a fail
+- Effects may be reduced by half for a success
+- Effects may be nullified/ignored for a critical success

+Note that a normal save check may not mention the "normal" aspect of them and simply ask for a save check, while other form of save checks will tell explicitly which difficulty is required by spelling "requires an easy save check" or something alike.
+In other words, if nothing is mentioned then it is a "normal" save check that is required by default.

+### Save example

+Let's say a bandit tries to blind one of the character.
+Blind is a condition, which are always applied with a charge determining the time for recovery (charge are reduced by the recovery value of the victim each turn).
+His action involve a "normal" save check with a difficulty of 13 (his malice of 8 + 5).
+The character rolls a 11 on its dice but have a Thougness of 3 which results in a total of 14.
+Since this result is superior than 13 but not than 18 then its a regular success.
+Hence that characters suffers a blindness but with half of its charges.